allgreed/digitalocean-token-scoper/README.md

 ## Usage
 It's heavily alpha right now - it's proven to work, but ~may~ will require editing source code of PoC quality for your usecase

+User tokens and usernames are fairly arbitrary, however for the development purpose I'm assuming alphanumeric ASCII.

 For now go for [dev](#dev)

 ## Dev